-- Works with the largest sales tax reporting agencies in the nation and assists them to adjust their internal procedures to accommodate the ARSSTC single upload filing requirements.
+- Works with the sales tax compliance software companies and assists them to adjust their internal procedures to accommodate the ARSSTC single upload filing requirements.

 - Provides notice to all registered sellers about new member jurisdictions and changes to sales tax rates, such as seasonal sales tax.

 - Provides education to buyers regarding sales tax rules across Alaska and can provide a means of resolution for incorrectly assessed sales tax.

 Board of Directors